-Here’s what you get: hot chicken stock that sticks to your lips, vibrant ginger that lifts your spirits, and just enough heat to wake your tired ass up.
+Here’s what you get: hot chicken stock that sticks to your lips, vibrant ginger that lifts your spirits, and just enough heat to wake your tired self up.

-The tomatoes and mushrooms add bulk, earthiness, and acidity, while the scallions, cilantro, and lime wedges add freshness (and a bit of pretty green).
+The tomatoes and mushrooms in this spicy Thai soup recipe add bulk, earthiness, and acidity, while the scallions, cilantro, and lime wedges add freshness (and a bit of pretty green).

 Fish sauce is on the Asian foods aisle next to the soy sauce.
-I like Tiparos and Three Crabs brands.
+You can find it here on Amazon.

-Chili-garlic sauce can also be found on the Asian foods aisle, or, for ultimate laziness, have Amazon send some to your house.
+Chili-garlic sauce can also be found on the Asian foods aisle, or, for ultimate laziness, have Amazon send chili-garlic sauce to your house.

 If you’re feeling under the weather, try out my Immune Boost Juice recipe – it is just the thing to get you back on your feet!
 If you’re just here looking for more Thai recipes, you’ve come to the right place.

 If you love Thai food and Thai cooking as much as I do, then check out my post on 10 Kitchen Essentials for Thai Home Cooking.

 Pin this to Pinterest and Share with Your Friends:

 Here’s the Spicy Thai Chicken Soup Recipe!